Rasheed Sulaimon

-Rasheed Wesley Sulaimon (born March 9, 1994) is an American-Nigerian professional basketball player for Konyaspor of BSL.
+Rasheed Wesley Daranijo Sulaimon (born March 9, 1994) is an American-Nigerian professional basketball player for KK Budućnost of the ABA League.
 He was selected as a McDonald's All-American as well as a Jordan Brand Classic All-American in 2012.
 He was the primary reserve off the bench for the Duke Blue Devils men's basketball team during the 2014–15 season before being dismissed from the team on January 29, 2015.
 He subsequently transferred to Maryland for his senior season.

 College recruitment

-Receiving offers from many colleges around the country, including North Carolina, Arizona, Baylor, Texas, and Texas A&M, Sulaimon committed to Duke on February 10, 2011 during an unofficial visit, signing a National Letter of Intent on November 9, 2011.
+Receiving offers from many colleges around the country, including North Carolina, Arizona, Baylor, Texas and Texas A&M, Sulaimon committed to Duke on February 10, 2011, during an unofficial visit, signing a National Letter of Intent on November 9, 2011.